 There is nothing like a plate of homemade pork chops.
 I can remember growing up and my Mother setting a down a plate of freshly made pork chops for dinner.
 So often she would make gravy, and it made for a favorite meal of mine.
 These pork chops are pan fried with a breading that will remind you of a chicken fried steak.
-My family is from the Mid West, and there pork chops were a main stay of the the dinner table.
+My family is from the Mid West, and their pork chops were a mainstay of the dinner table.
 We were always looking for a good recipe for pork chops, but this one is my favorite way we made them at home.

 Pork Chops Recipe Tips

-We always used cuts with the bone in, they are are often less expensive, but they also give the meat a richer flavor.
+We always used cuts with the bone in, they are often less expensive, but they also give the meat a richer flavor.
 I typically buy the family pack of pork chops at the grocery store.
 Typically they are a good value, and you get a variety of chops.
 I also do not trim the fat off until after cooking.
 I think the fat gives the meat a bit more flavor, but you can always trim after cooking.
-Now days chops typically are well trimmed when you buy the pork chops.
+Nowadays chops typically are well trimmed when you buy the pork chops.
 Season the meat before you cook it.
 You should always season meat prior to cooking for optimal flavor.
-Seasoning afterwards never seems to have the impact it does when you season prior to cooking.
+Seasoning afterward never seems to have the impact it does when you season prior to cooking.

 We are starting this recipe with a homemade seasoned flour.
 By starting out with your own homemade seasoned flour you can customize your seasoning blend anyway you like it.
 I like to use cayenne pepper, paprika, garlic salt, garlic powder, and some mustard powder.
 I use the two types of garlic because I think they both add a nice touch to the seasoned flour.
-If you like your dish more spicy you can add some additional cayenne pepper.
+If you like your dish spicier you can add some additional cayenne pepper.
 You may like to add some onion powder or even some black pepper to this seasoned flour for this pork chop recipe.

 Pork Chops Gravy

-Pork chop gravy is easy to make.
+Porkchop gravy is easy to make.
 Do not like making gravy intimidate you.
 This recipe uses the pan drippings from the cooking of the pork chops.
-We are going to measure out the pan drippings, and we are going to add some flour, and allow this to cook.
+We are going to measure out the pan drippings, and we are going to add some flour and allow this to cook.
 We will allow this to cook for a few moments before we add the milk.
 By cooking the flour and pan drippings together you will get a rich flavor.
 We will slowly add in the liquid over a medium heat, and then we will add additional liquid when the last addition is absorbed.
 You may want to season your gravy with some additional salt and pepper before serving.